tskobic/webrtc-samples-angular/README.md

 # WebRTC Samples Angular

-Angular 15 application built following to the [WebRTC Code Samples repository](https://github.com/webrtc/samples).
+Angular 15 application built following the [WebRTC Code Samples repository](https://github.com/webrtc/samples).
 This application uses Angular Material, implements 5-1 SCSS Pattern architecture and Angular modules lazy-loading.
 To insulate the app from WebRTC browsers incompatibilities, [adapter.js](https://github.com/webrtchacks/adapter) is being used.

 The app is currently being worked on because not all code samples have been implemented yet.